Denmark reignites European dispute with FIFA at World Cup

 Denmark pledged it wouldn’t vote for Infantino, who is running unopposed for re-election in March.
-Danish soccer federation president Jesper Moller also hinted at wishing to walk away from FIFA membership.
+Danish soccer federation president Jesper Møller also hinted at wishing to walk away from FIFA membership.

-”I’ve thought about it again,” Moller told Danish media in Qatar. ”I imagine that there may be challenges if Denmark opts out alone.
+“I’ve thought about it again,” Møller told Danish media in Qatar.
+“I imagine that there may be challenges if Denmark opts out alone.
 But let’s see if we can’t have a dialogue.”

-Denmark’s issues with the FIFA president pre-dated the World Cup, said Moller, who is a member of the UEFA executive committee, but the tensions with Europe intensified in recent days.
+Denmark’s issues with the FIFA president pre-dated the World Cup, said Møller, who is a member of the UEFA executive committee, but the tensions with Europe intensified in recent days.

 Infantino used an eve-of-tournament news conference to berate European society and media for what he said was hypocrisy in their criticism of World Cup host Qatar.